Pointwise convergence of multiple ergodic averages and strictly ergodic models: ergodic decomposition of self-joinings under

 \subsection{Ergodic decomposition of Furstenberg self-joining under the action $ \sigma_d$}

 \

-Let $(X,T,\mu)$ be a minimal t.d.s, and let $\pi_{d-1}: (X,T,\mu)\rightarrow (Z_{d-1}, T,\mu_{d-1})$ be the topological factor map, where $Z_{d-1}$ is both a topological system of order $d-1$ and a system of order $d-1$.
+Let $(X,T)$ be a minimal t.d.s with measure $\mu$, and let $\pi_{d-1}: (X,T)\rightarrow (Z_{d-1}, T)$ be the topological factor map, where $Z_{d-1}$ is both a topological system of order $d-1$ and a system of order $d-1$ with measure $\mu_{d-1}$.
 Notice that in the next section we will show that for each ergodic system, one always can find such a minimal topological model.